adibfarrasy/notes/past me's questions/agriaku.md

 ### DomainServiceModule.kt
 INSTALL THE SERVICE MODULES (authentication, mitra, notification)
     - how does com.google.inject.AbstractModule work?
+TO IMPLEMENT configure() AND CALL THE METHODS WHICH MIRROR THOSE FOUND IN BINDER.

 ### authentication/AuthenticationServiceModule
 INJECT THE AUTHENTICATION PORTS WITH THEIR RESPECTIVE BUSINESS LOGIC